306bobby-android/crDroid-build-signed-script/README.md

 Script for creating a signing build environment

 ## Disclaimer
-This script only works for password-less keys (DO NOT SET A PASSWORD)
+This script only works for password-less keys (DO NOT SET A PASSWORD) *This is due to building inline, other steps are necessary for a password*

 *Works with crDroid 8.x+ or lineage19.1+*